 If you’ve been injured in a serious accident in Rockville, Maryland and believe the incident could have or should have been prevented, you may be wondering if you have any possible legal options.
-It’s a simple fact that it can be difficult to navigate the legal system in the U.S. At Belsky, Weinberg & Horowitz, LLC, our Rockville personal injury lawyers understand how overwhelming it can be to handle a claim for an accident you didn’t cause while trying to recover from your injuries.
+It’s a simple fact that it can be difficult to navigate the legal system in the U.S. At Belsky, Weinberg & Horowitz, LLC, our Rockville personal injury lawyer understands how overwhelming it can be to handle a claim for an accident you didn’t cause while trying to recover from your injuries.
 That’s why we’re here to provide you with the legal guidance and support you need to move forward.

 The Challenges of Seeking Reliable Legal Representation